Ph.D. in Information Studies

 - To prepare students to educate the next generation of information professionals in a highly technological and information-based society

-A total of 90 hours is required for the degree, consisting of 35 hours in the degree program core, 12 hours of guided electives, 27 hours of general electives, and 2-16 hours of dissertation hours.
+A total of 90 hours is required for the degree, consisting of 35 hours in the degree program core, 12 hours of guided electives, 30-33 hours of general electives (up to 30 hours from previous graduate work may be counted with approval), and 10-13 hours of dissertation hours.
 To graduate, all students must complete a general examination, present a dissertation prospectus, submit and defend a dissertation representing an original contribution to the field, and submit a final copy of the dissertation, all according to the guidelines set forth by the Graduate College.

 Required Classes (9 credit hours)